CHOOSE CHATT™ BLOG

 Infinity Flux

 A locally owned comic book store founded in 2014, this shop specializes in new and used comics, vintage action figures, posters, trading cards, retro video games, and tabletop games.
-Located on Hixson Pike just minutes from the Northshore, Infinity Flux is home to hundreds of comic books organized by character: GhostRider, Batman, X-Men, Wolverine, Swamp Thing, The New Mutants, Avatar, Star Wars, Transformers, and more.
+Located on Hixson Pike just minutes from Northshore, Infinity Flux is home to hundreds of comic books organized by character: GhostRider, Batman, X-Men, Wolverine, Swamp Thing, The New Mutants, Avatar, Star Wars, Transformers, and more.
 You’ll also find towers of FunkoPop!, Magic: The Gathering, Pokemon, and perhaps a He-Man or Teenage Mutant Ninja Turtle straight from the 1980s.

 High Point Climbing and Fitness